algolia/shipjs/GUIDE.md

 3. create a git tag(e.g. `v0.8.3`).
 4. push to git remote.

+> When merging a PR from this strategy, you need to "Squash and merge" and make sure the commit title is the same with the title of the PR.
+>
+> You can go to "Settings" menu of your repository, and even force "Squash and merge" behavior under "Merge button" section.

 #### `toReleaseBranch` strategy

 When you run `shipjs prepare` on `develop` branch, it will